 Go Tall with a Mesh Fence

 A tall mesh fence is a classic choice that keeps deer out while letting your garden breathe.
 In my own backyard, a 7-foot mesh fence has worked wonders without blocking the view.
+It is also one of many affordable garden fence ideas that can protect your plants on a budget.

 Slope and Elevate